Doha’s flag carrier become the first mainstream Gulf airline to fly to Djibouti, catering to its growing tourism with thrice-weekly flights

 Qatar Airways has continued its expansion in Africa with the launch flights to Djibouti – the first by a flag and mainstream Gulf carrier – on a thrice-weekly basis from Doha’s Hamad International Airport to the Djibouti-Ambouli International Airport, the airline’s 145th global destination.

 “Qatar Airways is proud to be the first Middle-Eastern airline connecting Djibouti to destinations across the Middle East, Europe, Asia, Australia and the Americas,” said Marwan Koleilat, Chief Commercial Officer for Qatar Airways, addressing Djibouti officials.
+Djibouti is still underserved by international airlines despite the huge potential of its untapped natural resources and tourist opportunities.

 “Djibouti is still underserved by international airlines though the destination has a huge potential with its untapped natural resources and tourist opportunities,” he continued.